The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 Recovery status

-Calling the notify() method on an object wakes up one of the threads that are waiting to get a lock on that object.
-The selection of a particular thread to wake up depends on the thread management implemented by the JVM.
-The awakened thread is not immediately in the ready-to-execute state, but first changes state to acquire the lock.
-The thread is also removed from the list of pending threads for that object.
+Calling the notify() method on an object wakes up one of the threads waiting to get a lock on that object.
+The choice of which thread to wake depends on the thread management implemented by the JVM.
+The awakened thread is not immediately ready to execute, but first changes state to acquire the lock.
+The thread is also removed from the list of waiting threads for this object.

 Expiry status

-The wait() method call specifies the amount of time it will take for the thread to expire if it is not woken up by a notification.
+The call to the wait() method specifies the amount of time it will take for the thread to expire if it is not woken up by a notification.

-Occurs when another thread invokes the interrupt() method on the waiting thread.
-The awakened thread is activated, but the return value from the wait() method ends up raising an IntteruptedException exception as soon as the awakened thread takes its turn.
-The code that raises this exception must be ready to handle it.
+Interruption occurs when another thread calls the interrupt() method on the waiting thread.
+The awakened thread is enabled, but the return value from the wait() method ends up throwing an IntterruptedException when the awakened thread takes its turn.
+The code that throws this exception must be ready to handle it.

 Thread priorities

-Priorities are integer values from 1 (the lowest priority given by the constant Thread.MIN_PRIORITY) to 10 (the highest priority given by the constant Thread.MAX_PRIORITY).
-Default value is 5 (Thread.NORM_PRIORITY).
-A thread inherits its priority from its parent thread.
-Thread priority can be set using the setPriority() method and retrieved using the getPriority() method, both of which are defined in the Thread class.
+Priorities are integers from 1 (the lowest priority given by the constant Thread.MIN_PRIORITY) to 10 (the highest priority given by the constant Thread.MAX_PRIORITY).
+The default value is 5 (Thread.NORM_PRIORITY).
+A thread inherits its priority from its parent.
+A thread’s priority can be set using the setPriority() method and retrieved using the getPriority() method, both of which are defined in the Thread class.
 It should be emphasized that the priority setting is a recommendation for the Java Virtual Machine (JVM) and the JVM does not have to follow it.

 Deadlock

-This is a situation where one thread is waiting for a lock held by another thread, and that thread is waiting for another lock held by the first thread.
+Deadlock This is a situation where a thread is waiting for a lock held by another thread, and that thread is waiting for another lock held by the first thread.

 The most important methods of the Thread class

-sleep() The running process is paused for some time.
+sleep() pauses the running process for some time.

-yield() Logs the execution of the current thread and allows the execution of a pending other thread with the same or higher priority.
+yield() logs the execution of the current thread and allows the execution of a pending thread with the same or higher priority.

-join() The thread will wait for another thread to finish execution.
+join() the thread waits for another thread to finish its execution.

-isAlive() Checks whether the thread is still alive or not.
-Returns a boolean value (true/false) that indicates whether the thread is running or not.
+isAlive() checks if the thread is still alive.
+It returns a boolean value (true/false) indicating whether the thread is running or not.

-Multithreading in Java improves performance and reliability, while drastically reducing the time it takes to execute a program and thus reducing the software’s operating costs.
-The processor and other hardware resources are thus used more efficiently.
+Multithreading in Java improves performance and reliability, while drastically reducing the time it takes to execute a program, thereby reducing the cost of ownership of the software.
+It makes more efficient use of the processor and other hardware resources.

-Multithreading in Java increases complexity in terms of code debugging, while increasing the likelihood of deadlock in process execution.
-The order of thread execution is not in the hands of the developer, so each execution of the program can take a different course.
-Complications can also appear when porting the program to other platforms.
+Multithreading in Java increases the complexity of debugging code, while increasing the likelihood of deadlocks in process execution.
+The order in which threads are executed is not in the hands of the developer, so each execution of the programme can take a different course.
+Complications may also arise when porting the program to other platforms.

-The main difference between multitasking and multithreading is that multitasking involves running multiple independent processes or tasks, while multithreading involves splitting a single process into multiple threads that can execute concurrently.
+The main difference between multitasking and multithreading is that multitasking involves running multiple independent processes or tasks, while multithreading involves splitting a single process into multiple threads that can be executed simultaneously.
 Multitasking is used to manage multiple processes, while multithreading is used to improve the performance of a single process.

-The difference between multitasking and multiprocessing is that multitasking involves running multiple independent processes or tasks on a single processor, while multiprocessing involves using multiple processors to execute multiple processes simultaneously.
-Multitasking is used to manage multiple processes on one processor, while multiprocessing is used to improve system performance by allowing multiple processes to run simultaneously on multiple processors.
+The difference between multitasking and multiprocessing is that multitasking involves running multiple independent processes or tasks on a single processor, while multiprocessing involves using multiple processors to run multiple processes simultaneously.
+Multitasking is used to manage multiple processes on a single processor, while multiprocessing is used to improve system performance by allowing multiple processes to run simultaneously on multiple processors.

 Multiprogramming vs Multitasking vs Multithreading vs Multiprocessing

-To display correctly on a mobile device, tap on the table image.
+To view correctly on a mobile device, tap the table image.

 Multiprogramming Multitasking Multithreading Multiprocessing

-Definition Running multiple programs on a single CPU.
-Running multiple tasks (applications) on a single CPU.
-Running multiple threads within a single task (application).
-Running multiple processes on multiple processors (or cores).
+Definition Running multiple programs on a single CPU Running multiple tasks (applications) on a single CPU Running multiple threads within a single task (application) Running multiple processes on multiple CPUs (or cores)

-Resource sharing.
-Resources (CPU, memory) are shared among programs.
-Resources (CPU, memory) are shared among tasks.
-Resources (CPU, memory) are shared among threads.
-Each process has its own set of resources (CPU, memory).
+Sharing resources Resources (CPU, memory) are shared between programs Resources (CPU, memory) are shared between tasks Resources (CPU, memory) are shared between threads Each process has its own set of resources (CPU, memory)

-Context switching Context switching is required to switch between programs.
-Context switching is required to switch between tasks.
-Context switching is required to switch between threads.
-Context switching is required to switch between processes.
+Switching context Requires context switching to switch between programs Requires context switching to switch between tasks Requires context switching to switch between threads Requires context switching to switch between processes

-Inter-process communication (IPC) It uses message passing or shared memory for IPC.
-It uses message passing or shared memory for IPC.
-It uses thread synchronization mechanisms (e.g., locks, semaphores) for IPC.
-It uses inter-process communication mechanisms (e.g., pipes, sockets) for IPC.
+Interprocess communication (IPC) Uses messaging or shared memory for IPC Uses messaging or shared memory for IPC Uses thread synchronization mechanisms (e.g. locks, semaphores) for IPC Uses inter-process communication mechanisms (e.g. pipes, sockets) for IPC

 Other recommended resources

 The aim of this article was to familiarize the reader with multithreading in Java, to explain its principles, advantages and disadvantages.
-As this is quite a complex topic, much more could be written about it and go into even more depth, ideally with examples.
-I therefore recommend the following resources to broaden your knowledge:
+As this is a fairly complex topic, much more could be written about it, going into even greater depth, ideally with examples.
+I recommend the following resources to broaden your knowledge:

 About the author